Gametrics/standards/grc.md

 Consider the brand/manufacturer when determining whether a device is original or repro.
 For example, if a piece of hardware passes itself off as Nintendo hardware but is not made by Nintendo, its proper code is **`R`**.
 Third-party consoles, even if they run OEM software (example: [the RetroN series of consoles](https://en.wikipedia.org/wiki/RetroN)), still do not pass themselves off as OEM hardware, and **MUST** be given as their own company name with an authenticity attribute of `O`

-### Ambiguity in authenticity

-To avoid "ship of Theseus" situations when determining authenticity, it is **RECOMMENDED** to think in terms of non-replaceable components.
-For instance, it is quite possible to replace the shell and a number of electronic components on an NES, but it still contains a OEM NES CPU and PPU at the en of the day.
-If those components are replaced with an FPGA of some kind, and the device still claims to be made by Nintendo, then it is clearly a repro.

-The VGCR working group can not hope to objectively determine the line between "real" and "repro".
-Code creators are encouraged to consider the expectations of the human readers of their codes and encode information according to the principle of least astonishment [@POLA].

 ### Family \(F\)